 3. Pay the non-refundable visa application fee.
 You must pay the application fee, if you are required to, before your interview.
 Get specific instructions for the U.S. Embassy or Consulate where you are applying.

 4. Pay a visa issuance fee, if required.
 You may be required to pay a visa issuance fee when your visa application is approved.
-Whether you have to pay the fee or not depends on whether your country has a reciprocal arrangement with the U.S. If U.S. citizens have to pay a fee to your country for the same category of visa, then you will be required to pay a fee.
+Whether you have to pay the fee or not depends on whether your country has a reciprocal arrangement with the United States.
+If U.S. citizens have to pay a fee to your country for the same category of visa, then you will be required to pay a fee.

 You can find out if you have to pay a visa issuance fee by clicking here and entering your country and selecting F-1 as your category of visa.